Cosmo-Tech/Babylon-End-User-Doc/docs/guides/configuration.md

 ## Different type of configuration files

-Two main configuration files exists on Babylon: platform and deployment
+Two main configuration files exist on Babylon: platform and deployment

 ### `Platform` configuration file

-This file contains the variables necessary to connect to a cosmotech platform deployed on a given cloud.
+This file contains the variables necessary to connect to a Cosmo Tech platform deployed on a given cloud.

 ### `Deployment` configuration file

 A Deployment is a single application made available on a platform.

-Using terms of the cosmotech api, a deployment is equivalent to a `Workspace`
+Using terms of the Cosmo Tech API, a deployment is equivalent to a `Workspace`

 ## Set configuration values

-3 main ways exists to work on configuration values.
+3 main ways exist to work on configuration values.
 In the following part we will only work on `platform`, but those 3 ways are identical for `platform` and `deployment`

 === "Use `set-variable` command"